-The churches in Modica
+The churches of Modica

-A few steps from the church you will find Piazza Monumento, which every Easter day becomes the theatre of a suggestive celebration of the rite “Madonna vasa vasa”: on this occasion, the meeting between the two statues of the Risen Christ and of the Virgin Mary happens, among the applauses and the emotion of the worshippers.
+Not far from the church is the Monument Square which, on Easter day, becomes the scene of the evocative celebration of the “Madonna vasa vasa” rite: on this occasion the statues of the risen Christ and the Virgin Mary meet, amid the applause and emotion of the faithful.

 Do you want to discover the surroundings of the town?
 Choose the service of car hire in Modica.

 Car rental in Modica to discover its surroundings

 A few kilometers from Modica, there are other splendid jewels, characterized by the Baroque style.
 Among these, it deserves a special mention scicli, with its beautiful buildings: Palazzo Spadaro, which can be visited inside, Palazzo Fava, with the winged griffins facing the St. Bartholomew's Church, Palace Benevento where two eye-catching Moorish heads, a St. Joseph and several human caricature figures stand out.

 No less intriguing it is Ragusa Ibla, with its narrow alleys and characteristic steep stairways; all this is the background to the houses lying one on top of the other, with sloping roofs and tiles of many colors.